 Probably the best way to keep unwanted noise down in your gym is through liberal use of good sound attenuation materials.
 One of the challenges of managing sound in the gym is all the hard surfaces and open spaces.
 They cause sound waves to bounce back and forth, creating terrible acoustics and making hearing specific voices, such as the voice of a trainer or spotter, extremely difficult.
 Noise pollution can also deter some customers from returning.

 Gym soundproofing solutions like the ones you’ll find at Soundproof Cow can alleviate many of these problems.
 For example, the isoTRAX™ Soundproofing System consists of five sound isolation rails that go inside your gym wall or ceiling to reduce vibrational noise and cut down on the sound transmission.

-For a less invasive solution, you might try Quiet Batt™ soundproof insulation, which are precut and easy to install.
-Quiet Batt™ is a cotton based material allowing for easy handling as well.
+For a less invasive solution, you might try Quiet Batt™ soundproof insulation, which is precut and easy to install.
+Quiet Batt™ is a cotton-based material allowing for easy handling as well.
 This product can improve your gym twofold — improving your sound and temperature control.

 Naturally, you don’t want your gym to be completely silent.
 A completely quiet gym is an empty gym — but an excessively loud gym can also quickly become an empty gym.